kenaryn/memoranda/java_memorandum.md

         - intermediate operations
         - an eager terminal operation which produces a value or a side-effect.
       Each intermediate operation returns a new stream but evaluation triggered only when terminal operation invoked.
+- tuple: an immutable data structure of a finite ordered sequence of item.
 - `var`: context sensitive term.
 Neither a type nor an universal keyword.